 We believe in inclusion; that connecting people of diverse backgrounds and ages with nature is necessary both for cultivating and sustaining support and leadership for conservation, and also for sustaining healthy lifestyles.
 (Lehigh Gap Nature Center Strategic Plan, 2017-21)

 About the Color of Nature Initiative

-Color of Nature leaders are mentors in their communities and inspire people of all languages and cultures to appreciate nature and support conservation.
-Through their experiences conducting environmental education and recreation programs, members of the Color of Nature team not only gain knowledge of environmental science and conservation, they also gain leadership skills as they work to introduce hundreds of youth and adults to nature.
-The skillsets gained through participation in the Color of Nature program prepare students for future careers in all fields.
-For students who hope to pursue a career in environmental science, conservation, or education, the program provides insight into career paths within the conservation field.
+Color of Nature leaders are mentors in their communities and inspire an appreciation for nature and conservation.
+Through their experiences conducting environmental education and recreation programs, members of the Color of Nature team not only gain knowledge on a variety of science subjects, but they also gain leadership skills as they work to connect youth and adults to nature.
+The skillsets gained through participation in the Color of Nature program prepare interns for future careers in all fields.
+For interns who hope to pursue a career in environmental science, conservation, or education, the program provides insights into career paths within those fields.

 “[The Color of Nature program] has allowed me to grow and learn things about myself that I didn’t even know I was capable of.
 We have impacted the Allentown community one school at a time; working with kids and seeing their happy faces is something that we take pride in.
 We are working towards a better future.
 Starting with the kids is key.
 I have loved each and every step of the way, and will always be a part of the Color of Nature team no matter where I go.”
 (Darien Rivera, Color of Nature Leader)

 - Outreach to over 10,000 youth and adults through bilingual school programs, camps, and other educational activities

 - Construction of native habitat gardens at urban residences, schools, and parks

 - Maintenance of Lehigh Gap Wildlife Refuge trails and native habitat gardens

 - Construction of Chimney Swift tower and riparian trail, plus other conservation work at LGNC